ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

   }
 ```

-In the `appsettings.Development.json` we will override the `TableName` to make sure that we are not writing to the "production" table (in case it is on the same Azure Storage Account - which could be a bad idea in a real project).
+In the `appsettings.Development.json` we will override the `TableName` to make sure that we are not writing to the "production" table (in case it is on the same Azure Storage Account - which could be a bad idea for a real project).

 ``` json
   "AzureTable": {